Plan your retirement with personal savings

 Saving for retirement is important.
 Although it may seem like a long way off, the earlier you start planning for retirement, the easier it will be to reach your financial goals.
 The RRSP may play the most vital role in your retirement savings plan, but the TFSA can be an excellent ally as well.

-Planning for retirement is easier than you think.
+Planning your retirement is easier than you think.

-- The federal government's Old Age Security pension starting at 65 years of age
+- The federal government's Old Age Security (OAS) pension, starting at age 65

 - Your personal savings

 The ideal time to retire depends on your personal plans, your situation, your health, and your available income.
 By identifying the age at which you would like to retire, along with how much money you will need at that time, you'll be on your way to planning your savings.